MicrosoftDocs/powerbi-docs/articles/report-server/reportserver-user-handbook-overview.md

 - If you're a report viewer, you can sort and apply filters and slicers as you dig into the data to discover insights and look for answers.

 You create Power BI reports with a special edition of Power BI Desktop.
-Download [Microsoft Power BI Desktop](https://go.microsoft.com/fwlink/?linkid=837581) (Optimized for Power BI Report Server - June 2017 GA).
+Download [Microsoft Power BI Desktop](https://go.microsoft.com/fwlink/?linkid=837581) (Optimized for Power BI Report Server - October 2017 GA).

 ## Paginated reports